Tysonrm1/Arduino-Stream-Deck/README.md

 # Arduino-Stream-Deck
 This is the git repo where I will be posting the code, circuits and the instructions for the arduino stream deck as found on printables.
+Being a student working a part time job I will have limited time to continue to develop the instructions and code.
+While the stream deck is completed and has been sent to its final owner.
+I still plan to further the development of this project by streamlining the effort required to build it as well as adding functionality and compatibility for other microcontrollers.
+Suggestions for features and ways that I can improve the stream deck are appreciated and I am open to colaborating in the development of this project.

 # Description
 This stream deck was designed as a tool to allow the user more efficient control over their pc and workflow. all of the code will be published on github as well as the steps I took while creating this device.
 I designed this to be budget friendly while still maintaining an acceptable amount of features.